maxbolgarin/cliex/README.md

 The **cliex** package is a robust and extensible HTTP client designed for making HTTP requests in Go applications, leveraging the capabilities of the `resty` library.
 It simplifies the process of sending HTTP requests and provides advanced features such as configuration options, circuit breaking, retries, and more.

+This package is a wrapper on [resty](https://github.com/go-resty/resty) — it makes HTTP requests less verbose, adds request based retry settings and a circuit breaker.

 ## Table of Contents

 1. [Introduction](#introduction)